guillermogotre/DrawingReferenceViewer/README.md

 *   **Image Transformations:** Flip, rotate, and toggle grayscale mode on the fly.
 *   **Context Navigation:** Navigate to sibling files within the same folder without leaving the viewer.
 *   **Favorites:** Mark images as favorites for quick access later.
+*   **Posterization Tool:** Advanced grayscale posterization with customizable thresholds for value studies.
+*   **Mobile Ready:** Fully responsive design with touch gestures for zooming, panning, and interacting with tools.
 *   **Performance:** Server-side caching for handling libraries with thousands of images.

 ## Tech Stack